Stuff that Happens

 - Beatrice (Leonato’s niece) and Benedick (Don Pedro’s friend) resume their “merry war” and verbally spar with one another.
 Both swear they will never fall in love.

 - Claudio (Don Pedro’s younger friend) tells Benedick and Don Pedro that he is in love with Leonato’s daughter, Hero.

 - Don Pedro devises a plan in which he will pretend to be Claudio at a masked party, woo Hero for Claudio, and then get Leonato to give consent for Hero to marry Claudio.

 - Leonato and his brother Antonio prepare for the evening party and mistakenly think Don Pedro wants to marry Hero.

 - Don John, bastard brother of Don Pedro, tells his man Conrad “I cannot hide what I am…a plain dealing villain.”

-- At the masked party, Don John convinces Claudio that Don Pedro has wooed Hero for himself.
+- At the party, seizing his opportunity to get even with Claudio (whom he despises), Don John convinces Claudio that Don Pedro has wooed Hero for himself.

 - Don Pedro and Leonato clear the air when they reveal that Claudio may marry Hero.

-- Borachio, another follower of Don John, devises a plot with Don John to make Claudio believe Hero has been unfaithful.
+- Don John devises another plot against Claudio in which Borachio, another of his men, will make Claudio believe Hero has been unfaithful.

 - Knowing that Benedick is eavesdropping on them and thus will overhear, Don Pedro, Claudio, and Leonato pretend to be aware that Beatrice has professed her love for Benedick.